laperkins2/javascript-practice-1-jan-2024p/README.md

 A place for me to practice and demo JavaScript
-A link to my Replit https://replit.com/join/iqijmiggdv-laperkins2
+A link to my Replit https://replit.com/join/iqijmiggdv-laperkins2 A link to my Replit https://replit.com/join/pgitbjwvqp-laperkins2

 ## About

 This repo will contain several demos including:

 - guessing-game.html - a simple guess the number game
+- guess-who trying to figure out who with the process of elimantion

 ## Built With